athirazizi/RayTracing/README.md

 	<br><sub>Figure 61.
 Rough and smooth microfacet models.
 Adapted from <a href="https://pbr-book.org/3ed-2018/Reflection_Models/Microfacet_Models#">PBRT</a>.</sub>
 </div><br>

 Light reflection is affected by the distribution of microfacet normals $n_f$ with respect to the surface normal $n$.
-Higher variations of microfacet normals result in a roughter surface.
+Higher variations of microfacet normals result in a rougher surface.

 <div align="center">
 	<img src="https://i.imgur.com/da60Q1v.png">